hash-bang/Monoxide/README.md

 Field transforms
 ----------------
-Assuming you wanted to rewrite a value before it hits the database Mongol can asynchronously rewrite the incoming value on a per field basis without using hooks.
+Assuming you wanted to rewrite a value before it hits the database Mongoloid can asynchronously rewrite the incoming value on a per field basis without using hooks.

 For example:

-	mongol.define('widgets')
+	mongoloid.define('widgets')
 		.string('status', {
 			transform: function(value, next) {
 				// Do something complicated